* Translated by AI

 Japanese slugger Munetaka Murakami (26, Chicago White Sox) reclaimed the top spot in home runs across Major League Baseball with a massive arc just three days later.

-On the 28th (Korean time), Murakami started at second in the batting order and first base in the 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, going 2-for-4 with one home run, three RBIs, and one run scored, leading the White Sox to an 8-7 comeback victory.
+On the 28th (Korean time), Murakami started at second in the batting order and first base in a 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA.
+He went 2-for-4 with one home run, three RBIs, and one run scored, leading the White Sox to an 8-7 comeback victory.

 As a result, Murakami's regular-season stats are now a .243 batting average (103 at-bats, 25 hits), 12 home runs, 23 RBIs, 25 walks, 41 strikeouts, a .373 on-base percentage, a .592 slugging percentage, and an OPS (on-base plus slugging) of 0.965.

-Murakami had been silent in his previous two games, going 0-for-9, but on this day he immediately connected in his first at-bat, driving a fastball inside from Angels starter Jack Kochanowicz to the right field for a base hit.
-In his next two at-bats, he flew out to center field in the bottom of the 3rd inning and grounded out to first base in the bottom of the 5th.
-Murakami, who was timing his swings carefully, finally let his bat explode at the crucial moment.
+Murakami had been silent in his previous two games, going 0-for-9.
+However, in his first at-bat today, he hit a line drive to left field off Angels starter Jack Kochanowicz's inside fastball for a base hit.
+In his next two at-bats, he grounded out to center field in the bottom of the 3rd and to first base in the bottom of the 5th.
+Timing his swings carefully, Murakami's bat finally exploded at the crucial moment.

 With the White Sox trailing 1-5, leadoff batter Sam Antonia reached base on a shortstop error in the bottom of the 7th.
 Chase Meidroth then bunted for a base hit, creating a no-out situation with runners on first and second.
 The Angels' pitcher was changed from Kochanowicz to Nick Sandlin.

 The Angels' crisis continued.
-Tristan Peters hit a sacrifice fly to score one run, and Edgar Quero was hit by a pitch, loading the bases.
-With Andrew Benintendi's two-RBI double to right field, the White Sox had cut the deficit to 4-5 with runners on second and third and no outs when Murakami's turn at bat arrived.
+Tristan Peters hit a two-out, one-RBI single to center field to score one run, and Edgar Quero was hit by a pitch, loading the bases.
+With Andrew Benintendi hitting a two-RBI single to right field, the White Sox had narrowed the deficit to 4-5 with runners on second and third and no outs when Murakami's turn at bat arrived.

 Chicago White Sox's Munetaka Murakami. /AFPBBNews=NEWS1